TechBeastHK/TBWKWebView/README.md

 # TBWKWebView
-WKWebView with completion block callback
+TBWKWebView is a WKWebView subclass which supports a completion block callback, enqueuing multiple URLRequest and executing them one by one.
+This is particularly useful for implementing crawler-like functionality from within an iOS app.

 # Installation
 Copy `TBWKWebView.swift` to your project, or use the entire `TBWKWebView.framework`.